open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ```
 After a few seconds, the microservice will be started.
 The `docker ps` command will display the running container.
-Notice that the microservice docker instance names are derived from the microservice definition's `specRef` URL, `version`, a unique UUID, and the service name.
+Notice that the microservice docker container names are derived from the microservice definition's `specRef` URL, `version`, a unique UUID, and the service name.

-The microservice is attached to a docker network: `docker network ls`.
+The microservice is attached to a docker network.
+See it via `docker network ls`.
-The network has nearly the same name as the microservice container instance (minus the service name).
+The network has nearly the same name as the microservice container name (minus the service name).
 Also note that the running container exposes no host network ports.
 Microservices on a Horizon Edge node, run in a sandboxed environment where network access is restricted only to workloads that require the microservice.
-This means that when running in a Horizon test environment, by default, the host cannot access the microservice container's network endpoints.
+This means that when running in a Horizon test environment, by default, the host cannot access the microservice's network ports.
-That is, `make check` fails.
 This is the desired and expected behavior.

 Finally, use
 ```
-docker inspect <instance_name> | jq ".[0].Config.Env"
+docker inspect <container_name> | jq ".[0].Config.Env"
 ```
-to inspect the environment variables that have been passed into the container implementation.
+to inspect the environment variables that have been passed into the container.
 The variables prefixed with "HZN" are provided by the Horizon Edge node platform.
-A microservice container implementation can exploit these environment variables.
+A microservice container can exploit these environment variables.
-See the [Environment Variable Documentation](https://github.com/open-horizon/anax/blob/master/doc/managed_workloads.md) for a complete description of Horizon Edge node environment variables.
+See the [Horizon Environment Variable Documentation](https://github.com/open-horizon/anax/blob/master/doc/managed_workloads.md) for a complete description of Horizon Edge node environment variables.

-The microservice container test environment can be stopped:
+The microservice container test environment can be stopped (it will be started again later when the workload requires it):
 ```
 hzn dev microservice stop
 ```